-This holiday takes you to the historic town of Kingston, home to the M/V Canadian Empress, for a 7-night cruise on this historic vessel along the St Lawrence Seaway.
+This holiday combines some time in Toronto and takes you to the historic town of Kingston, home to the M/V Canadian Empress, for a 7-night cruise on this historic vessel along the St Lawrence Seaway.

 The Seaway is the system of locks, canals and channels linking the Great Lakes and the St Lawrence River with the Atlantic Ocean, and is notable as the largest, most successful joint venture of Canada and the United States.
 Its official opening was in 1959.

 This fall cruise features shore excursions which compliment the turning of the leaves and you will explore the passages and channels of the 1000 Islands.
 During this cruise from Kingston to Montreal and returning back to Kingston, learn about the storied history of the relationship between Upper and Lower Canada.

 There are numerous other cruises on the Canadian Empress; please ask us for details of other departures and routes.